CRL Check Explained: How to Check the Certificate Revocation Status?

 The CRL, therefore, is maintained and published by the CA but through user notification and system behavior for certificates that have turned out to be untrustworthy.

-These systems, while validating the submitted digital certificates, can cross-check the Certificate Revocation List to determine if a given certificate has been revoked, further strengthening the security and robustness of the certificate validation process.
+While validating the submitted digital certificates, these systems can cross-check the Certificate Revocation List to determine if a given certificate has been revoked, further strengthening the security and robustness of the certificate validation process.

 Purpose of Certificate Revocation

-Certificates are revoked to make sure that the public key infrastructure will remain trustworthy and secure.
+Certificates are revoked to ensure the public key infrastructure remains trustworthy and secure.
 The certificate’s revocation is another key part of the lifecycle of digital certificates.
 The main causes of revocation for a certificate are:

 Leaking of Private Key

-The certificate will be revoked whenever the private key associated with it is compromised in such a manner that the entity is unable to use the key to make forgeries on its behalf, decrypt valuable information, or sign malicious content.
+The certificate will be revoked whenever the private key associated with it is compromised so that the entity cannot use the key to make forgeries on its behalf, decrypt valuable information, or sign malicious content.

 Change of Circumstance

-If at any stage this changes, for instance, if a person loses his job, or if there is some change of role taking place within organizations, it might very well turn out that the status quo needs re-adjusting by the revocation of a certificate.
+If at any stage this changes, for instance, if a person loses his job, or if there is some change of role taking place within organizations, it might very well turn out that the status quo needs re-adjusting by revoking a certificate.

 Error in Issuance

-This includes such cases as the issuance of certificates with wrong data and in violation of policies; revocation, in this case, is necessary for ensuring that there is integrity and accuracy in PKI.
+This includes such cases as the issuance of certificates with wrong data and in violation of policies; revocation, in this case, is necessary to ensure integrity and accuracy in PKI.

 Certificate Transparency Logs vs Certificate Revocation Lists